kaimitai/faxedit/docs/doc.md

 * Mattock-breakable blocks
 * Door requirements

-In addition there is a checkbox to turn on or off sprite animations.
+In addition there is a checkbox to turn on or off sprite animations, and a checkbox to turn on or off gridlines.

 If two screens on a world are using the exact same tilemap, you do not need more than two bytes of data to store it in ROM as the pointer will be deduplicated.
 The tilemaps are stored separately from all other screen data, so these screens could still have different sprites, doors and so on.
 This could be a way to cheaply increase the world size, and maybe use different palettes for the two screens.